-- FileMaker clients see the interactive container data with minimal delay. - FileMaker Server decrypts the container field data to a cache folder on the server when a FileMaker Pro, FileMaker Go, or web client requests the data.
-The data may remain decrypted in the cache folder on the server for two hours, until FileMaker Server periodically empties the cache folder.
+- FileMaker clients see the interactive container data with minimal delay. - FileMaker Server caches the container field data to a cache folder on the server when a FileMaker Pro, FileMaker Go, or web client requests the data.
+The data may remain in the cache folder on the server for two hours, until FileMaker Server periodically empties the cache folder.
 The data is not cached locally on the client.

-Database Server must be stopped and restarted when the Use SSL for database connections and Use SSL for progressive downloading settings are changed in order for the new settings to take effect.
+Restart the FileMaker Server service (Windows) or FileMaker Server background processes (macOS) when the Use SSL for database connections setting is changed in order for the new settings to take effect.